visit-dav/visit/src/doc/python_scripting/functions.rst

 return type : string
     GetLastError returns a string containing the last error message that VisIt issued since being cleared.
-If int-clr arg, if present, is non-zero, once the message is retrieved, it is also cleared.
+If int-clr is present and is non-zero, once the message is retrieved it is also cleared.

 **Description:**